mr-bt/manager.README/README.md

 * Customer's quantitative and qualitative feedback about features we ship is positive, e.g. NPS, active usage, etc.
 * We're strong contributors to the {company_X} objectives and key results.
 * Team health is high.
-* Everyone well-being is high.
+* Everyone's well-being is high.

 ### Decision-making